Messages from men in retirement

 “Lots of men have essentially deferred ‘living’ during their employment years and so find little to look forward to.
 They need to find activities that appeal to them and that allow for creating a new identity.”

 “If you find yourself stressed or swamped in negativity, get help!
 It is a vicious circle and only gets worse.”
-Note: Watch out for anxiety, boredom, depression, lack of mental or physical stimulation, irritability, or a negative reaction to loss of status.
+Note: Watch out for anxiety, boredom, depression, lack of mental or physical stimulation, irritability, or a negative reaction to the loss of status.

 It’s interesting that I heard nothing about finances from anyone.
 Although it is a big concern prior to retirement, it is just another adjustment to make after the new reality is there.